akash-network/helm-charts/README.md

 Therefore the DNS structure should look something like this:

 ```
-an a record for myenvironment.example.com which contains the ip addresses of all Kubernetes worker nodes
+an a record for myenvironment.example.com which contains the ip addresses of all Kubernetes workers
 a cname record for rpc.myenvironment.example.com pointing to myenvironment.example.com
 a cname record for p2p.myenvironment.example.com pointing to myenvironment.example.com
 a cname record for provider.myenvironment.example.com pointing to myenvironment.example.com